 Magnetic Resonance Imaging (MRI)

-A magnetic resonance imaging, or MRI, exam uses a magnet, radio waves and a computer to create detailed, 2D and 3D pictures of your organs and tissues.
+Magnetic resonance imaging (MRI) uses a magnet, radio waves and a computer to create 2D and 3D pictures of your organs and tissues.
 The MRI doesn’t involve any radiation; the magnets and radio waves are harmless.
 Your care team may use MRI images to help diagnose injuries and diseases in nearly any part of the body.

-If you have metal in your body, it could interfere with your MRI.
+Your doctor will decide if you need an MRI.
+Because MRI technology uses very strong magnets, some people who have metal in their body may not be able to have an MRI.
 Please tell your radiology care team if you have any of the following:

 - Medicated adhesive patches

 Magnetic resonance imaging can detect a wide range of different health conditions, from inflammation to structural abnormalities.
 Doctors may use an MRI to either confirm or rule out possible causes of your symptoms.

 - Assess the heart and blood vessels